BlancheBerneron/GreenPeace.github.io/index.md

 Are there topics that appear in a pattern?

-### Is there thus a difference on frequency before and after April 2017 ?
+### Is there thus a difference on Climate Change quotes frequency before and after April 2017 ?

 Let's check if after April 2017 people were more concerned about Climate Change by observing the proportion of quotes about overall all quotes of the dataset.
 <div class="flourish-embed flourish-scatter" data-src="visualisation/8163947"><script src="https://public.flourish.studio/resources/embed.js"></script></div>